kijiproject/kiji/bento-cluster/README.md

 ## Installation

-The Bento Cluster can be installed using pip:
+The Bento Cluster can be built using KijiBuild v2.

-    pip3 install kiji-bento-cluster

-To upgrade your installation:

-    pip3 install --upgrade kiji-bento-cluster

 ## Usage